 No matter which scoring model is used, a bad credit score falls on the lower end of the range and a good credit score sits on the higher end of the range.

 What Is the Minimum Credit Score to Buy A Car?

 There may not necessarily be a minimum credit score required to buy a car.
 Consumers with deep subprime credit scores (300–500) have obtained financing for new and used vehicles in 2022, according to the credit bureau Experian.
 Although the percentage of borrowers in this category is very low, this indicates that even those with the lowest credit scores still may have access to auto financing.

 Track your credit score for free.
 Sign up and get $10.*

 Average APR by Credit Score Ranges

-Consumers from all credit score categories have obtained auto loans in 2021, but car buyers with excellent credit histories tended to secure the lowest annual percentage rate (APR) financing, according to Experian’s Q2 report.
+Consumers from all credit score categories have obtained auto loans in 2022, but car buyers with excellent credit histories tended to secure the lowest annual percentage rate (APR) financing, according to Experian.
 When assessing what is a good credit score to buy a car, Experian’s data confirms that consumers in the super prime and prime categories obtain the lowest interest rates on average for financing.

-Quarterly financing data on new vehicle purchases in the second quarter of 2021 shows the following average APRs by credit score ranges:
+Quarterly financing data on new vehicle purchases in the fourth quarter of 2022 shows the following average APRs by credit score ranges: